RuxiMatei/odin-recipes/README.md

 Stuff I like to eat.
-Also I need an intro to lists.
+Also I needed an intro to HTML lists.